 Nouns ending with -e:

-- So the prince and princess got married, and lived happily ever after.
+- Prince ⇒ The princess got married and lived happily ever after.

 Nouns ending with stressed vowel followed by consonant: